seanox/seanox-ai-nlp/README.md

 # Packages & Modules

 ## [units](https://github.com/seanox/seanox-ai-nlp/blob/master/seanox_ai_nlp/units/README.md)
-The `units` module applies rule-based, deterministic pattern recognition to identify numerical expressions and measurement units in text.
+The __units__ module applies rule-based, deterministic pattern recognition to identify numerical expressions and measurement units in text.
 It is designed for integration into lightweight NLP pipelines and does not rely on large language models (LLMs).
-Its language-agnostic architecture and flexible formatting support a broad range of use cases, including general, semi-technical, and semi-academic content.
+Its language-agnostic architecture and flexible formatting support a broad range of use cases, including general, semi-technical and semi-academic content.

 The module can be integrated with tools such as spaCy’s `EntityRuler`, enabling annotation, filtering, and token alignment workflows.
-It produces structured output suitable for downstream semantic analysis, without performing semantic interpretation itself.
+It produces structured output suitable for downstream analysis, without performing semantic interpretation.

 ### Features
 - __Pattern-based extraction__
   Identifies constructs like _5 km_, _-20 &ordm;C_, or _1000 hPa_ using regular
   expressions and token patterns -- no training required.
 - __Language-independent architecture__
-  Operates at token and character level, making it effective across multilingual content.
+  Operates at token and character level; applicable across multilingual content.
 - __Support for compound expressions__
   Recognizes unit combinations (_km/h, kWh/m&sup2;, g/cm&sup3;_) and numerical
-  constructs nvolving signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.
+  constructs involving signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.
 - __Integration-ready output__
-  Returns structured entities compatible with tools like spaCy’s EntityRuler for use in rule-based NLP pipelines.
+  Returns structured entities compatible with tools like spaCy’s EntityRuler.

 ### Quickstart
 ```python